-The scenic float trip is a great activity for those with younger kids or those seeking a more calm adventure.
-The whitewater rafting trip is fun for those with older kids or kids age 6 and up that are looking for a little more thrilling, exciting adventure.
+The scenic float trip is a great activity for those with younger kids or those seeking a calm adventure.
+The whitewater rafting trip is fun for those with older kids or kids ages 6 and up that are looking for a little more thrilling, exciting adventure.

 For a great scenic float trip in the Tetons click here!